Eczema in Children

-Eczema usually begins at 3 to 6 months of age.
-It may improve by ages 5 to 7 years.
+Eczema usually begins at three to six months of age.
+It may improve by ages five to seven years.
 For some, it continues into adolescence and early adulthood.

 - Dry, itchy skin

 - Cracks behind the ears or in skin creases

 - Red patches on the cheeks, arms, and legs

 - A red, scaly rash